Who Wouldn’t Want an All-Expenses Paid Vacation?

 Sometimes the scammers are cynical enough to send the “winner” fake tickets, which they discover to be worthless only when they show up at the airport to board their flight.

-Another version, reported by the Australian Competition and Consumer Commission (ACCC), is that when the “winners” attempt to claim the free holiday the scammers tells them that they first need to buy “travel vouchers” using, of course, credit cards.
+Another version of travel prize scams was reported by the Australian Competition and Consumer Commission (ACCC).
+When “winners” attempt to claim the free holiday the scammers tells them that they first need to buy “travel vouchers” using, of course, credit cards.
 The result is the same.
 In Australia, travel scams intentionally target indigenous communities, which tend to reside in isolated regions and, therefore, would be especially anxious to jump at the possibility to travel abroad and see the world.

-Yet another variation on the theme has been reported in the U.S. state of Virginia, where “winners” are notified that they have won a timeshare ̶ the use of a condo for a specific number of days – typically at a beach resort, and typically in the winter when the response is almost guaranteed to be positive.
-And then they’ll ask you for your credit card number.
+Yet another variation on the theme has been reported in the U.S. state of Virginia.
+There, the travel prize scam involved a purported timeshare.
+A timeshare is use of a condo for a specific number of days – typically at a beach resort, and typically in the winter when the response is almost guaranteed to be positive.
+The “winners,” of course, had to provide their your credit card numbers to cover incidental expenses, but there were no timeshares.

 Travel scams carry another danger, apart from losing your money: identity theft.
 Your identity has now been compromised.
 The scammers will have all the information they need to impersonate you until you realize what has happened and cancel your credit card, have your passport invalidated and change your ID, a process that can take valuable time to complete.
 In the meanwhile, there is virtually no limit to the damage the scammers may be doing to compromise you and your credit history that may take years to expunge from the record.